Wayzware/memhole/README.md

 ## Limitations
 `memhole` can only have 1 active connection at a time, meaning there can only be 1 handle on the memhole device (`/dev/memhole`) active at a time.
 Using the C wrapper, it is possible to make calls to `memhole` from multiple threads using the safe seekmode argument (of type `memhole_mode_t`, found in [the C wrapper](wrappers/C/memhole.h)), but the system simply institutes a queue, meaning true multithreading or parallel actions are not currently supported with `memhole`.

+At the moment, error checking is very limited, and most existing error checking occurs at the wrapper level.
+For this reason, it is highly recommended to only interact with `memhole` using a wrapper.
+If an invalid argument is supplied to `memhole`, undefined behavior will happen.

 In versions prior to 1.3 (i.e. <= v1.2.x), `memhole` was limited to a buffer size equivalent to the system's page size (likely 4 KB).
 In version 1.3, the `kmalloc()` was exchanged for a `vmalloc()`, increasing the read/write limits to the amount of RAM available to the system.

 ## Feedback and Contributing